glebmikha/data-science-project-template/README.md

 # Data Science Project Template

-This repo is inspired by the [Docker for Datascience book](https://www.amazon.com/Docker-Data-Science-Extensible-Infrastructure/dp/1484230116).
-It's a Docker image with a data science environment based on the [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook/) with pandas, matplotlib, scipy, seaborn and scikit-learn pre-installed.
+This repo is inspired by the <a href="https://www.amazon.com/Docker-Data-Science-Extensible-Infrastructure/dp/1484230116" target="_blank">Docker for Datascience book</a>.
+It's a Docker image with a data science environment based on the <a href="https://hub.docker.com/r/jupyter/datascience-notebook/" target="_blank">jupyter/datascience-notebook </a>with pandas, matplotlib, scipy, seaborn and scikit-learn pre-installed.

 ## To start new Data Science project: